Historical Markers in Brown County, Ohio

 Brown County Timeline

-This timeline provides a condensed summary of the historical journey of Brown County, Ohio.
+This timeline provides a concise overview of the key events in the history of Brown County, Ohio.

 - 1797 - Brown County is founded and named after Major General Jacob Brown, a hero of the War of 1812.